talios/clojure-maven-plugin/README.markdown

 ## Compiling clojure sources

-To use this plugin and start compiling clojure code as part of your maven build, add the following:
+To use this plugin and start compiling clojure code as part of your maven build, using a default/standard configuration:

+    <packaging>clojure</packaging>
     <plugins>
       <plugin>
         <groupId>com.theoryinpractise</groupId>
         <artifactId>clojure-maven-plugin</artifactId>
-        <version>1.3.1</version>
+        <version>1.3.4-SNAPSHOT</version>
+        <extensions>true</extensions>
       </plugin>
     </plugins>